Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: Introduction

 Some gravitational fields have a distinctive tidal tensor, as the following examples arising in GR illustrate (cf., e.g., \cite{szekeres1965gravitational}).
 A cloud of particles falling radially in a Schwarzschild spacetime, experiences a tidal acceleration that tends to elongate it in the radial direction and compress in the transverse directions.
 On the other hand, a cluster of galaxies in a spatially homogeneous and isotropic universe, tends to expand accelerating equally in all directions.
 Contrastingly, a cloud of test particles is affected by a plane gravitational wave, such that only particles separated in directions transverse to the wave spatial propagation direction accelerate while preserving the transverse area of the cloud.

 For a general gravitational field, the six independent components of the tidal tensor have different effects on a cloud of test particles.
 This is particularly relevant to detect a gravitational wave.
 Given a wave with definite propagation direction, the tidal tensor is uniquely decomposed into its purely longitudinal, mixed longitudinal-transverse, and purely transverse parts, the latter being further decomposed into its tensor and scalar parts.
 These constitute the polarization modes of the wave~\cite{eardley1973gravitational, will2018theory}.
-GR predicts that a vacuum propagating wave has only the two polarization modes of the transverse tensor part, but many other metric theories of gravity allow more polarization modes (cf. \S 11.4.2 of \cite{will2018theory}, and \cite{dong2024polarization}).
+GR predicts that a vacuum propagating wave has only the two polarization modes of the transverse tensor part, but many other metric theories of gravity allow more polarization modes (cf. \S 11.4.2 of \cite{will2018theory}, and \cite{hou2018polarizations, capozziello2019gravitational, schumacher2023gravitational, dong2024polarization, lai2024polarization}).
+The search for observational evidence of polarization modes beyond GR, is actively pursued by different collaborations (cf. \cite{abbott2018search, arzoumanian2021nanograv, agazie2024nanograv, abbott2025tests} together with \S 4.3.7 of \cite{yunes2025gravitational} and references cited therein).

+Likewise, the study of the kinematical tensors has its own relevance for some types of gravitational fields, standing out cosmological models for which it has been a key element in their construction (cf. \S 5.1 of \cite{ellis1971relativistic,ellis2009republication} and \S 9.1 of \cite{ellis2012relativistic}).
+However, it is not so common in the description of gravitational waves, with notable exceptions such as~\cite{herrera2000influence, bishop2022effect} and to some extent \cite{bini2000gyroscopes, seraj2022precession}.
+Then, the use of a complementary description of the effects of gravitational waves on test particles, such as the one provided by the kinematical tensors, remains largely unexplored and might prove useful.